 About ETAF

-ETAF’s journey started with the long-standing collaboration between IRENA and the Abu Dhabi Fund for Development (ADFD), which initiated a partnership to deploy resources to finance renewable energy (RE) projects in developing countries in 2013.
-Between 2013 and 2020, the IRENA/ADFD Facility made funding available for 26 renewable energy projects in 21 developing countries, creating socioeconomic and climate resilience benefits for over 4 million people.
+ETAF’s journey started with the long-standing collaboration between IRENA and the Abu Dhabi Fund for Development (ADFD), initiating a partnership in 2013 to deploy resources to finance renewable energy (RE) projects in developing countries.
+Between 2013 and 2020, the IRENA/ADFD Facility made funding available for 26 renewable energy projects in 21 developing countries, benefiting over 4 million people through socio-economic improvements and enhanced climate resilience.

-Building on the success of this first initiative, the UAE announced its support for IRENA’s multi-stakeholder platform, the Energy Transition Accelerator Financing (ETAF) platform, anchoring it with a pledge of USD 400 million provided via ADFD.
-ETAF is dedicated to implementing renewable energy projects to accelerate the energy transition in emerging economies.
-This commitment was reinforced at COP27 when the Asian Infrastructure Investment Bank (AIIB) pledged USD 300 million, Masdar USD 200 million, and Swiss Re joined to provide de-risking services, thereby elevating the platform's total capital allocation to almost USD 1 billion.
+Building on the success of this first initiative, the UAE announced its support for IRENA’s multi-stakeholder platform, the Energy Transition Accelerator Financing (ETAF) platform, anchored with a pledge of USD 400 million provided via ADFD.
+This commitment was further bolstered at COP27 with additional pledges: USD 300 million from the Asian Infrastructure Investment Bank (AIIB), USD 200 million from Masdar, and de-risking services from Swiss Re, elevating the platform's total capital allocation to almost USD 1 billion.
+Thus, ADFD, AIIB, Masdar and Swiss Re became ETAF Founding Partners of ETAF.

-In 2023, the momentum continued when the OPEC Fund and IDB came on board as funding partners, pledging USD 250 million and USD 100 million respectively towards renewable energy financing.
+In the summer of 2023, the OPEC Fund and the Inter-American Development Bank (IDB) came on board as financing partners, pledging USD 250 million and USD 100 million respectively towards renewable energy projects.
+At COP28, ETAF signaled strong momentum with the addition of seven new partners, significantly enhancing its financing and operational capability:

-IRENA, as the coordinating secretariat of the ETAF platform, is tasked with ensuring its smooth operation, managing the journey of each project from submission to the delivery of final recommendations to our partners.
-This involves a rigorous evaluation of each project submission against a set of eligibility criteria, with qualifying proposals being assigned scores.
+IRENA, as the coordinating secretariat, ensures the smooth operation of the ETAF platform, managing the entire project journey from submission to the delivery of final recommendations to our partners.
+This includes a detailed evaluation of each proposal against a set of eligibility criteria, prioritizing projects that can deliver significant socio-economic and environmental impacts.

 Our Goal